Have You Ever

 Physicians and Allied Health Professionals

-The next iteration of the course will begin May 15, 2021 and run until August 15, 2021.
+The next iteration of the course will be begin May 15, 2022.
 Please note that you should expect to spend between 12 - 15 hours working through the course materials and most learners will complete this in an 8 - 12 week period.

 Registration Fee: $100.00 (plus GST)